Dual-Exhaust/Stockton-Esports-Bot/README.md

 > pip install -r /local/path/to/requirements.txt

-This includes all of the packages I have installed currently because I'm lazy and didn't feel like taking out the ones that are already there
+This includes all of the packages I have installed currently because I'm lazy and didn't feel like taking out the ones that are there by default.
+It won't mess up the install though, as pip will recognize which dependencies are already installed.

-Use "pip freeze" when in terminal to get this list, or use "pip list" to get a formatted list of the packages and versions
+Use "pip freeze" when in terminal to get this list, or use "pip list" to get a formatted list of the packages and versions.

 ## Commands